krussll/howtoplaysport/_posts/best-narrow-lawn-bowls.md

 ### Cons

 - Might be slightly wider than some of the other bowls mentions.
-Might be a concern for those only after the narrwest of bowls
+Might be a concern for those only after the narrowest of bowls

 ## Henselite Tiger II